A Note on the Continuity of Expected Utility Functions: Main Result

 {\bf Proof of Theorem 2}.
-Using Lemma 6 instead of Lemma 5, we can show that if there exists a continuous expected utility function of $\succsim$, then $\succsim$ is independent and sequentially continuous by the same proof.\footnote{Note that, any subset of separable metric space is also a separable metric space.}
+Using Lemma 6 instead of Lemma 5, we can show that if there exists a continuous NM utility function of $\succsim$, then $\succsim$ is independent and sequentially continuous by the same proof.\footnote{Note that, any subset of a separable metric space is also a separable metric space.}